-Scott, I’m afraid I need translation here again.
+Are you familiar with the Seneca quote about training our minds to desire what situations demand?
+I’m afraid I need translation here again.
 Can’t seem to wrap my brain around this one.

-Imagine that I was an angel that watched over your every step.
-You are absolutely certain that I know every detail about your past and your future.
-And imagine that I explained to you that you were in for a wonderful life experience.
-I would explain that the route is crazy and bent and seemingly chaotic, but I would assure you that as lost or nutty as it might seem at times—you truly were on your way to great things.
+Then imagine that when you were very young, I have explained to you that you were in for a wonderful life experience.
+I would explain that your route is crazy and bent and seemingly chaotic, but I would assure you that as lost or nutty as it might seem at times—you truly were on your way to great things.

-A while back I wrote a blog where I referenced some magnate from the turn of the century.
+A while back I wrote a blog where I referenced a big business magnate from the turn of the century.
 (Optimism vs Pessimism) He felt the world was always conspiring in his favour, so even when a deal went bad he was happy.
-In fact, he immediately would shift to what he could only presume was an even better deal.
+In fact, he immediately would shift his money toward what he would presume was an even better deal.
 And he ended up a billionaire.